Essentially, there are two types of complaints that we handle as follows:

-Have a complaint against an errant retailer regarding an unfair trade practice?
+1) Complaint against an errant retailer regarding an unfair trade practice

 - Police report (if any);